Chorusio/kube-chorus-router/README.md

 ## Using kube-router as a package

-You can use kube router as package by importing.
-There are two API provided Create() and Delete().
+kube router can be used as package by importing.
+There are two API is available Create() and Delete().
 Inputs have to given in the form of enviornment variables.

-Perform the following:

 ## Using kube-router as a process

 Before you deploy the kube-router package, ensure that you have installed Go binary for running kube-router.